-TFSAs are called savings accounts, but it is more akin to an investment vehicle than a mere savings account.
+TFSAs are called savings accounts, but their true value is locked as an investment vehicle.
 You can use this account type to hold cash and other securities like stocks, bonds, ETFs, and other fixed-income assets that qualify.

 You make contributions to your TFSA using after-tax dollars.
 Since you’re contributing with money that you’ve already paid your taxes on, you won’t have to contend with taxes on the income you earn from investments held in the account.

-This aspect of TFSAs is what makes this account type an attractive option for many Canadian investors.
+This tax savings aspect of TFSAs is what makes this account type an attractive option for many Canadian investors.

 How a TFSA works is quite simple.
 You open a TFSA account, deposit your money and investments in the account, and then watch your wealth grow.
 There are other registered accounts like the RRSP that offer tax benefits as well.
 However, the TFSA is far more flexible than them.

 Like with a personal investment account, you can easily withdraw money from your Wealthsimple Trade TFSA.
 You don’t have to worry about early withdrawal penalties.
 However, the TFSA comes with government-mandated contribution limits and the limit can vary each year.

 The Canadian government updates the contribution limit each year.
 Exceeding the contribution limit can become a problem and undo the tax-advantaged status for your account.